 Driving under the influence (DUI) of drugs or alcohol is not only extremely dangerous for the impaired driver and all other drivers around them, but it is also a serious criminal offense.
 Every state has unique laws pertaining to DUI and enforces various penalties based on the severity of a DUI offense and the offender’s record of previous DUI violations.
 If you or a loved one has been charged with DUI in Azusa, CA, you need defense counsel you can trust from an Azusa DUI attorney.
-Regardless of whether you face a first-time DUI charge or have a record of multiple past DUIs, you need defense representation to avoid the worst penalties conviction might entail or prove your innocence if you have been wrongfully accused.
+Regardless of whether you face a first-time DUI charge or have a record of multiple past DUIs, you need defense representation to avoid the worst penalties a conviction might entail or prove your innocence if you have been wrongfully accused.

 The Law Office of Daniel P. Flores can provide the criminal defense representation you need when faced with DUI charges in Azusa, CA. Attorney Flores has a professional record of thousands of past DUI cases and can apply this experience to your Azusa DUI case.
 Our firm knows how local prosecutors tend to pursue convictions in these cases and can help you navigate the most complex details of your case with confidence.
 The sooner you reach out to our firm and secure representation, the better your chances of avoiding conviction or at least minimizing your penalty as much as the law allows.